dario-rodriguez/devon-guide/OASP4J-project-without-database.md

 OASP4J application template is made up with database , Restful webservice and security package.
-If someone don't want database in his oasp4j template application , he can the below steps to run the oasp4j application without database and not having the any error.
+If someone don't want database in his oasp4j template application , he can follow the below steps to run the oasp4j application without database and without any error.

 ### Add Property
 src->main->resources-> application.properties